What is co-op?

 The co-op cycle consists of three phases: Preparation, Activity, and Reflection.

 The Preparation phase consists of all of the steps necessary to get students ready to go out on co-op.
 This includes learning the basics of presenting yourself professionally, meeting with your Co-op Faculty Coordinator to discuss your co-op and career goals, and providing your coordinator with employment-specific information.
 All students are required to take a co-op preparation course which helps them prepare their first “technical” resume and cover letter, learn professional interviewing skills, develop a graduation plan based on their co-op pattern, and learn about professional ethics.
-The preparation process includes attending a Seeking New Assignment meeting and culminates in a meeting called “Final Clearance,” which students must complete in order to enter the Activity phase and participate in co-op.
+The preparation process includes attending a co-op preparation class, individual meetings with your Co-op Faculty Coordinator and culminates in a meeting called “Final Clearance,” which students must complete in order to enter the Activity phase and participate in co-op.
 Students meet with their coordinator and must go through Final Clearance every time they wish to seek a new co-op position.

 The Activity phase includes seeking, finding, and working in a co-op position.
 Working closely with employers over the years, the CCIS Co-op Team has developed many diverse co-op positions.
 These are contained in a database that students are allowed to search once they pass Final Clearance.
 Students follow the parameters set by the CCIS Co-op Team and indicate to which companies they want their resumes referred.
 The Co-op Faculty Coordinators will send their resumes to those companies where appropriate.
 Students may also seek positions on their own.

 The co-op job search is, in most ways, similar to the search for a permanent, professional job.
 Employers will contact students for interviews, make hiring decision, and offer whatever salary they think is appropriate.
 Students can accept or reject any job offers they receive.
 Once students accept an offer, however, they may not continue to search and will work for the company for the six month co-op period.
-During the work term, students are required to complete a Goal Setting exercise with their manager, and keep in periodic contact with their Co-op Faculty Coordinator regarding the job experience.
+During the work term, students are required to complete a Goal Setting exercise with their manager and engage in multiple reflections during and after their co-op.
+They should keep in periodic contact with their Co-op Faculty Coordinator regarding the job experience.
 Oftentimes, a Co-op Faculty Coordinator from the CCIS Co-op Team will visit students and their managers onsite.

 What kinds of co-op jobs are available?